Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 ### Where are cover/background images stored?

-All media files are currently stored in the same `.db` file as other library information.
+All media files are stored in `Database Location` directory together with other game information.

 ### How do I update Playnite?